hsarfraz/qwen-vllm-remote-inference/README.md

 Tip: Use docker ps to check running containers.

-If you want to run a tempoaray container:
+If you want to run a temporary container:

 ```
-docker run --rm --gpus all -p 8000:8000 qwen-vllm:latest
+docker run --rm -it --gpus all -p 8000:8000 qwen-vllm:latest
 ```

 # Step 4: Test the Server